 We know The Cat and The Canary today mostly for Hope.
 He was a new sort of lead for romantic comedy, a fraidy cat if not outright coward that leading ladies could still cotton to.
 Hope was early to burlesque convention, fourth walls yet to be breached as they would be after a brasher Bob made that expected.
 You could argue that he's easiest to like in The Cat and The Canary before being ruled by radio further entrenched and movie vehicles the same.
 To project sincerity was to betray the kid-everything space Hope would be locked into.
 The Cat and The Canary came pleasingly before that, a sort of what if? relaxed lead Bob Hope might have been under different circumstances.
 Cat/Canary helmsman Elliott Nugent had his own early 30's go at affable performing before switch to direction.
 His ideas likely informed the screen character Bob Hope became.
 Did Hope ever credit Nugent for guidance?
 They had worked together before, would several times again.
 Hope did cite Frank Fay as his vaudeville inspiration, but had less to say about screen assist he received.

 I will guess that Paramount sales got handed this job, looked around and saw the current revival of horror films (Son Of Frankenstein, released early in 1939), and decided that The Cat and The Canary would fly best under that flag.
 Production and publicity were separate animals, one often at odds with the other.
 Creative ends often had no idea, and less interest, how merchandising would move a finished product.
 We say "creative end," but should be mindful that ad/pub called for at least as much creativity, like where that end game had to be played on behalf of dodgy wares.
-Of filmmakers who followed through to the ticket windows and luring customers in, Alfred Hitchcock was a best example, maybe an only one so actively involved, but here was the most-part thing: home office staff, generally New York based, did the exploitation for what movies were shipped from the west for distribution and ultimate payoff, if there was to be one.
+Of filmmakers who followed through to the ticket windows and luring customers in, Alfred Hitchcock was a best example, maybe an only one so actively involved, but here was the most-part thing: home office staff, generally New York based, did the exploitation for movies shipped from the west for distribution and ultimate payoff, if there was to be one.
 The Cat and The Canary looked like a surer bet for scare selling, so that is how it was sold.
 Paramount focused on the cat fiend and his "horrible, hairy grasp."
 Past chillers were evoked, comparisons with Dracula and Frankenstein made, masks available to children so they too could be cat creatures, and midnight spook shows were proposed as a best format to launch The Cat and The Canary.
 It must have struck chords because a same theme and leads were back within a year with The Ghost Breakers.
-The Cat and The Canary was gone for awhile because of rights snafu, but is among us now on DVD and occasionally at TCM in HD.
+The Cat and The Canary was gone for awhile because of rights snafu, but is among us now on Blu-Ray and occasionally at TCM in HD.
 It is a must for expert blending of titters and thrills, certainly among most handsome of 30’s genre mash-ups.

 4 Comments: